Festival of Tabernacles 2021

 This is in the centre of Kendal, opposite the Westmoreland Shopping Centre, beside the town Library and next to the Elephant Yard Shopping Centre; about 10 minutes walk away from the main station.
 The entrance to the main hall is at the back of Stricklandgate House and accessible from Library Road.
 When coming by car, allow time to find a parking space as parking by the hall is limited.
 There is a large car park by the bus station.

-The Festival will start with a get together Sunday evening 13th October at 7:30 p.m.
+The Festival will start with a get together on Monday evening 20th September at 7:30 p.m.

 There will be two services on each of the Holy Days.
-A morning service starting at 10:30 a.m. and an afternoon service starting at 2:00 p.m. on Monday 14th October and Monday 21st October.
+A morning service starting at 10:30 a.m. and an afternoon service starting at 2:30 p.m. that is on Tuesday 21st September and Tuesday 28th September.
+A buffet lunch will be served on both of these days.

 How to get there

 The mainline trains run from London (Euston Station) to Glasgow (Scotland).
-There is a local train from Preston to Windermere.
-This train stops at Oxenholme, which is a station on the mainline from London to Glasgow.
+This train stops at Oxenholme, which is a station on the mainline from London to Glasgow, just outside Kendal.
+There is a branchline train from Oxenholme to Windermere, which stops in Kendal.

 For those travelling by car, you will find Kendal along the M6 motorway, which runs from Manchester to Carlisle and on to Glasgow in Scotland.
 You take route 590 from exit 36 and continue on to route 591.